 My son tells his story too.
 He has been in the same school district with the same kids for his entire life and came out to his friends in his freshman year of high school.
 He was interviewed for an article in his school newspaper about San Francisco Pride during Pride Week in his junior year in which he was quoted openly discussing what it means to be transgender.
 Amaya also was interviewed for a college research paper focused on what it means to be transgender.
 His boldest step was to share his experiences about transitioning for a BBC documentary hosted by Louie Theroux.

 I share our story because the fight has real stakes.
 Lawmakers in several states (most recently in Indiana) continue to propose legislation intended to fine and imprison transgender people who use the “wrong” public restroom, even going as far in some proposals as to require transgender people “to prove their chromosomes before being allowed to access bathrooms.”

 I share our story because transgender people continue to be fired from jobs and denied access to medical treatment they need.
 Transgender people, specifically trans women, risk being murdered at one of the highest rates in our nation.
-In 2015, thetransgender homicide rate in the U.S. reached an all-time high.
-Until there is equality and justice for all people regardless of gender or sexual orientation, I will continue to be a voice for my child and for all transgender and gender non-conforming people.
+In 2015, the transgender homicide rate in the U.S. reached an all-time high.
+Until there

 When asked recently about transgender rights and what he sees as next steps, Amaya said, “The only way we as a society can help move the transgender movement in the right direction is to educate ourselves and spread the information we’ve learned to help educate others.”
 That’s my kid, always teaching me.